sankalpsharmaofficial/sankalpsharmaofficial/README.md

 - 👀 I’m interested in **Frontend technologies**

-- 🌱 I’m currently learning **React Native and Redux implementations in a project**
+- 🌱 I’m currently learning **Web3 and trying to work on a project that implements it.**

 - 💬 Ask me about **web development**